nwmqpa/GTNH-CropAutomation/README.md

 # Running the Programs

 The first program is autoTier.
 This will automatically tier-up your crops, terminating once the max breeding round is reached (configurable) or the storage farm is full.
 A storage chest is recommended for this program.
 Note that unrecognized crops will be moved to the storage farm first before replacing any of the lower tier crops in the working farm.
-Statting-up crops during this program is a configurable option.
+Statting-up crops during this program is also a configurable option.
 To run, simply enter:

     autoTier

 The second program is autoStat.
-This will automatically stat-up your crops, terminating once Gr + Ga - Re is at least 52 (configurable) for all crops on the working farm.
+This will automatically stat-up your target crop, terminating once Gr + Ga - Re is at least 52 (configurable) for all crops on the working farm.
 A trash can is recommended for this program.
 Maximum growth and resistance for parent crops are also configurable parameters which default to 21 and 2, respectively.
 To run, simply enter:

     autoStat

 The third program is autoSpread.
-This will automatically spread (duplicate) your crops if each new Gr + Ga - Re is at least 50 (configurable), terminating once the storage farm is full.
+This will automatically spread (duplicate) your target crop if each new Gr + Ga - Re is at least 50 (configurable), terminating once the storage farm is full.
 A trash can is recommended for this program.
 Maximum growth and resistance for new (child) crops are also configurable parameters which default to 23 and 2, respectively.
 To run, simply enter:

     autoSpread